-3. Create a password and input the password into the password field.

-create a strong password of your own choosing (using a minimum of 8 characters, including at least three of the following categories: upper case letters, lower case letters, numbers, and special characters) in order to increase the security of your product.
-And we recommend you reset your password regularly, especially in the high security system, resetting the password monthly or weekly can better protect your product.

-- 4. Confirm the password. - 5.
+- 3. Create a password and input the password into the password field. - STRONG PASSWORD RECOMMENDED-We highly recommend you create a strong password of your own choosing (using a minimum of 8 characters, including at least three of the following categories: upper case letters, lower case letters, numbers, and special characters) in order to increase the security of your product.
+And we recommend you reset your password regularly, especially in the high security system, resetting the password monthly or weekly can better protect your product. - 4.
+Confirm the password. - 5.
 Click OK to save the password and enter the live view interface.

-Activation via SADP Software
+\ Activation via SADP Software